xquery-mode/oook-selector/README.md

   :profiles {:uberjar {:aot :all}})
 __EOL__
 ```
 ## Usage

-Cider-jack-in to an uruk project and try the oook-selector by entering  C-c m
+Cider-jack-in to an uruk project by opening the project.clj file in
+Emacs and starting a cider repl by entering  C-c m j.
+Then you can try
-There is help if you press '?' afterwards.
+the oook-selector by entering C-c m There is help if you press '?'
+afterwards.

 Note: If you use an LW configuration service, first enter  C-c m g  to fetch the
       configuration for the MarkLogic connection from the LW configuration service.